rackerlabs/technical-blog/_posts/2020-06-19-use-the-sap-hybris-cache-to-improve-application-performance.md

 ### Tuning

-Call the Rackspace Digital team so we can do a deep dive into your caching system to ensure that it is performing and make recommendations for your application.
+Call the Rackspace Digital team so we can do a deep dive into your caching system to ensure that it is performing well.
+We can make recommendations to improve your application.

 <a class="cta red" id="cta" href="https://www.rackspace.com/sap">Learn more about our SAP services.</a>